ccqpein/CodeItLater/README.md

 * get comments in source code
 * get comments depending on different key words
 * get comments in special path
-* can expand to other lanuages
+* can expand to other languages

 ## How to use